“Successful wickedness hath obtained the name virtue… when it is for the getting of the kingdom.”

 Although at first the Islamic world met the bombings with “shock and disgust,” following the American retaliation these feelings became “tempered with a genuine respect for, admiration of and identification with an undoubtedly charismatic individual who appeared to be standing up against America.”
 In Pakistan, Egypt, and everywhere in-between, demonstrations of incensed young Muslims took to the streets to protest against a country they had a now-growing suspicion was at best overbearing and exploitative, and at worst directly responsible for Muslim suffering worldwide.19

 Even had the bombings gone off inside the Embassy compounds, little or no tactical damage would have been done.
 Neither Kenya nor Tanzania are considered important allies by America, and the diplomatic personnel stationed there were hardly valuable tactical assets.
-The bombings were never meant to be Tactical Terror, from the start they were meant to summon the cyclical zeitgeist of classic political terrorism.
+The bombings were never meant to be Tactical Terror, from the start they were meant to summon the cyclical zeitgeist of classic Political Terrorism.

-Luckily, the African bombings and subsequent American retaliation were not enough.
+Luckily at the time, the African bombings and subsequent American retaliation were not enough.
 The gyre spun, and then stopped, petered out.
 But our luck would run out, as it would be drawn permanently back into motion by “a band of kamikaze air pirates”22 three years later.

-The hatred-rich roots that fed the destruction which blossomed on the morning of September 11th were anchored in many places.
+The hatred-rich roots that fed the destruction which bloomed on the morning of September 11th were anchored in many places.
 In the bloody ash which settled around the American Embassies within Africa, in the tormented crags of the Hindu Kush, in the well-oiled pockets of sympathetic Muslim businessmen living everywhere from Islam’s birthplace to the heart of the West.

 And in a region that is often overlooked in both the study of Islam and the study of terrorism: the islands that pierce the Pacific off the shores of Southeast Asia.
 Lands which, with all the irony of a disinterested History, had been some of the only lands to come to Islam through peaceful commerce instead of falling under its sword.